romixlab/embedded_bedrock/README.md

     * [ ] Restore bootloader state the same way
 * [ ] Embed build information and provide a way to retrieve it
 * [ ] git hooks for checking and replacing Cargo path dependencies with git links

+## Ruggedizing

+* [ ] flip-link to detect stack overflow - https://github.com/knurling-rs/flip-link
+    - If you want to see what flip-link is up to, you can set these environment variables:

+        > export RUSTC_LOG=rustc_codegen_ssa::back::link=info
+        export RUST_LOG=info
+        >
+* [ ] stack probe to estimate stack usage - cortex-m-rt paint-stack feature

 ## Logging